Munich Security Conference: History

-The conference evolved from the Internationale Wehrkundebegegnung / Münchner Wehrkundetagung, which was founded in 1963 by Ewald-Heinrich von Kleist-Schmenzin.
+The conference evolved from the Internationale Wehrkundebegegnung/Münchner Wehrkundetagung, which was founded in 1963 by Ewald-Heinrich von Kleist-Schmenzin.
 The resistance fighter from the Stauffenberg circle hoped to prevent military conflicts such as the Second World War in the future and brought together leaders and experts in security policy for this reason.
 The first meeting was limited to about 60 participants; among them were Helmut Schmidt and Henry Kissinger.
 Von Kleist led the meetings until 1998; his successor who led them from 1998 until 2008 was politician and business manager Horst Teltschik (CDU).

-Since 2008, the conference is headed by the former diplomat Wolfgang Ischinger.
+In 2008, the former diplomat Wolfgang Ischinger succeeded Teltschik as chairman, an office that he has held since, which coincided with the conference receiving its current name.
 Ischinger established the Munich Security Conference GmbH non-profit company in 2011, which he has led until Christoph Heusgen took over the position in February 2022.
-Vice Chairmen are Ambassador Rainer Rudolph, successor to Ambassador Boris Ruge, and Dr. Benedikt Franke, who is also CEO.
+Vice chairman is Dr. Benedikt Franke, who is also CEO.

-In October 2024, former NATO Secretary General Jens Stoltenberg was named as the incoming chairman starting in 2025.He shall assume the Chair of the MSC once his public duties in Norway have come to an end.
-Until then, following the MSC Foundation Charter, Wolfgang Ischinger will serve as Chairman.
+In October 2024, former NATO Secretary General Jens Stoltenberg was named as the incoming chairman starting in 2025.
+He will assume the chair of the MSC once his public duties in Norway have come to an end.
+Until then, following the MSC Foundation Charter, Wolfgang Ischinger will serve as chairman.

 In 2018 the company was subsumed into the MSC Foundation, with an endowment from contributions by the German government and other big donors.
 Funding has increased from less than €1 million of public funding in 2008 to about €10 million of mostly corporate funding in 2022.

-The Munich Security Conference was canceled three times, in 1965 when it was scheduled from the end of the year to the beginning of the following year, in 1991 due to the First Gulf War and 1997 as a result of the retirement of von Kleist.
-Under the leadership of Teltschik the Security Conference opened in 1999 for political, military and business leaders from Central and Eastern Europe as well as India, Japan, South Korea and the People's Republic of China, and by now includes leaders of the whole world.
+The Munich Security Conference was canceled three times: in 1965 when it was scheduled from the end of the year to the beginning of the following year, in 1991 due to the First Gulf War, and in 1997 as a result of the retirement of von Kleist.
+Under the leadership of Teltschik the Security Conference opened in 1999 for political, military and business leaders from Central and Eastern Europe as well as India, Japan, South Korea and the People's Republic of China, and now includes leaders of the whole world.